XVincentX/XVincentX/README.md

 My mid-long term interests include collaborative editing, publishing, managing teams.

-You can check out my Twitter Account: https://twitter.com/d3dvincent; GitHub: https://github.com/XVincentX.
-I also write (very infrequently) on dev.to: https://dev.to/vncz
+I write (very infrequently) on dev.to: https://dev.to/vncz, and the best way to get in touch is via my personal email.

+Cheers,

+V.